wrld3d/cardboard-vr-demo/README.md

 m_JumpPointsModule->GetRepository().RemoveJumpPoint(myJumpPoint);
 ```

-### Gaze Button
+### Gaze UI

+#### Creating a Button

 In order to create a gaze button we need a callback that will be called when button is interacted with.

-#### Creating a Button

 Assuming that you have a class named MyExampleClass with a method MyExampleMethod that needs to be triggered with a button

 ```c++
 class MyExampleClass